cloud-agnost/agnost-gitops-charts/README.md

 [agnost-gitops](https://github.com/cloud-agnost/agnost-gitops) is an open source GitOps platform running on Kubernetes clusters.
 It provides a complete CD solution for building, deploying, and managing applications.
 In short, you connect your [GitHub](https://github.com), [GitLab](https://gitlab.com) or [Bitbucket](https://bitbucket.com) repository and Agnost takes care of building and deploying your app to your Kubernetes cluster when you push new code.

+Please refer to Agnost [documentation](https://agnost.dev/getting-started) on how to customize and use the platform.

 ![Version: 0.1.12](https://img.shields.io/badge/Version-0.1.12-informational?style=flat-square) ![AppVersion: v0.0.33](https://img.shields.io/badge/AppVersion-v0.0.33-informational?style=flat-square)

 This chart bootstraps an agnost-gitops deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.